avaxman/Directional/docs/tutorial.md

 ### 101 Glyph Rendering

 The most basic operation on directional fields is reading them from a file and drawing them in the most explicit way.
-In [Example 101]({{ repo_url }}/tutorial/101_GlyphRendering/main.cpp), a mesh and a field are read from a file and visualized as follows:
+In this example, a mesh and a field are read from a file and visualized as follows:

 ```cpp